PROBLEMS AND HOW WE SOLVE THEM

 What are opening statements?

 An opening statement is similar to how it sounds – it begins the trial and is each party’s opportunity to set the scene for the jury.
 An opening statement however, is limited to outlining facts that will introduce the dispute at hand.
 The key information to remember when writing an opening statement is that it should not propose an argument, but instead should provide insight into what will be said on the stand for that particular party.
 Many jurors make their decisions after opening statements and then use the evidence to support their conclusion, and we at Goosmann put extreme care and effort into crafting effective opening statements to ensure the jury understands the merits of our client’s position.

 How do you pick a jury?

 A jury should be made up of individuals who are free from bias or prejudice.
 An attorney selects a jury that will reflect the plaintiff and will ultimately understand specific facts of the case at hand.
 Potentially with the help of a jury consultant, a jury is selected through questioning and keen observation.
-Behavior, demographics and life experience are looked at closely to predict a juror’s stance on a particular topic and can improve the outcome of the case by up to 15 percent.
+Behavior, demographics and life experience are looked at closely to predict a juror’s stance on a particular topic and can improve the outcome of the case by up to 15 percent

 How do you keep your client informed on their case?